 About the Opportunity:

-This position offers an exciting opportunity to join a team of dedicated PT’s, OT’s and Speech therapists that pride themselves in providing quality pediatric therapy to area state and public schools in addition to serving at our facility.
-We proudly use state-of-the-art equipment and have a prominent reputation in the community.
+This position offers an exciting opportunity to join our team of dedicated PT’s, OT’s and Speech therapists that pride themselves in providing quality pediatric therapy not only in our facility but also to area public schools.
+Our therapists treat one-on-one with the exception of special group sessions such as Food School, Community Group or Social Skills Group, for example.
+We offer many specialized services and are very pro-education, encouraging our therapists to always continue learning.
+Hours are Monday - Friday, 8:00 am - 4:30 pm.
+We proudly use state-of-the-art equipment and have had a prominent reputation in the community for over 45 years!

 Additional Salary Information: Will help with relocaton